mkomer/mkomer/README.md

 - 👋 Hi, I’m @mkomer
-I am a Data Science and Business Intelligence professional.
+I am a Business Intelligence expert.
-I work on the Enterprise Applications and Data Goverance team.
+Currently working as an Application Analyst on the Enterprise Applications and Data Goverance team at a Logistics company.

-Within this github repository I have began storing my projects from my persoanl efforts and studies.
+Most of my custom development work has been done proprietarily within organizations.
+Within this github repository I have begun storing my projects from my persoanl projects and studies.